-- 1) Coin Toss - a) A coin toss determines first possession. - b) Each team will provide two (2) captains. - c) The officials and team captains will meet three (3) minutes prior to the start of the contest to conduct the coin toss. - d) The winner of the coin toss will choose offense, defense, or end of field to defend.
-The team winning the coin toss may defer its choice to the second half. - 2) Timing - a) The game shall consist of four quarters (10 minutes) as defined below (running time). - i) Time will stop in the last 2 minutes of the fourth quarter according to the rules of football. - ii) The clock will stop on all time-outs, scores, extra points, injuries, and changes of possession. - iii) Officials can stop the clock at their discretion (injuries, delays). - b) Each team receives two (2) 60-second time-outs per game. - c) There shall be a 5-minute break at halftime. - d) If, at any time during the second half, one team is leading its opponent by 25 or more points, the timing procedures will be modified as listed on the next page.
+- a) The game shall consist of four quarters (10 minutes) as defined below (running time). - i) Time will stop in the last 2 minutes of the fourth quarter according to the rules of football. - ii) The clock will stop on all time-outs, scores, extra points, injuries, and changes of possession. - iii) Officials can stop the clock at their discretion (injuries, delays). - b) Each team receives two (2) 60-second time-outs per game. - c) There shall be a 5-minute break at halftime. - d) If, at any time during the second half, one team is leading its opponent by 25 or more points, the timing procedures will be modified as listed on below.